6 Ways to Soothe Sunburns Naturally

 As I did more research I found potatoes have a soothing property that can help your skin feel better after a sunburn.
 Mash clean potatoes in a blender and apply the resulting mash to your skin, either alone or with gauze pads.
 Change the dressing each hour—this method can be used several times a day until the burn resolves.

 Another food remedy is cold fat free milk.
 Mix one cup of milk with four cups cold water and make a compress that can be applied for 15 to 20 minutes.
 You can also boil lettuce leaves, then chill the resulting liquid and apply it to your skin with cotton balls.
 Plain yogurt applied to sunburned areas is also soothing.
+Or, sometimes its just nice to eat something like a snow cone when you’re burning up.

 5. Bandage Blisters